 You can actually use this to your advantage, as mentioned above.
 When your puppy regularly eliminates a particular spot outside, he will keep going there and establish it as his toilet area.
 This designated potty spot should be away from his dog house and food or water bowls.

-What you do not want is for this method to turn against you when not corrected right away, as your puppy may get used to peeing or pooping near the sofa, on the carpet, or right in front of your house’s main entrance.
+You do not want this method to turn against you when not corrected right away, as your puppy may get used to peeing or pooping near the sofa, on the carpet, or right in front of your house’s main entrance.

 You can immediately clean up with a towel or toilet paper and then use antiseptics like soap, alcohol, or bleach.
-Pick up your dog’s wastes with a Pooper Scooper and placed them inside a pet’s waste bag.
+Pick up your dog’s waste with a Pooper Scooper and place them inside a pet’s waste bag.
 Immediately dispose of it properly.

-You can also use products like Enzyme-Powered Pet Odor and Stain Remover or an odor eliminator which are specifically made for dog pee, poop, barf, and any other liquid dog discharge.
+You can also use products like this Outdoor Odor Eliminator for Pets.
 The scent of the spray is light for humans, but it prevents your puppy from repeatedly peeing on unwanted areas.

 Step 5: Keep Calm And Stay Positive